Ecommerce

 Who are the users?

-Before the head of e-Commerce and myself got on board, Callaway had decided to create a marketing page to introduce the brand onto the market.
-We designed the page with the target in mind to capture emails.
+We created a marketing page to introduce the brand to the market.
+With the help of a Visual designer, we designed the page with the target in mind to capture emails.

 Design library